-Henry Sidgwick, the third son of Reverend William Sidgwick and Mary Crofts was born in Skipton, Yorkshire in 1838.
+Henry Sidgwick, the third son of Reverend William Sidgwick and Mary Crofts was born in Skipton, Yorkshire on 31st March 1838.
 After the death of his father in 1841, the family moved to Bristol.
 He was educated at Rugby School and Cambridge University where he became a fellow of Trinity College.
 At first Sidgwick's main interest was moral philosophy but under the influence of John Stuart Mill, he turned to political economy.

 Initially Sidgwick found Mill's views on women's rights as "violently radical" but was gradually won over.
 By 1867 he had joined Josephine Butler and Ann Jemina Clough in their struggle to obtain special university examinations for women.